LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Interactions/interactions_integrations.md

 3. Finish configuring the interaction as desired, and click **Save**.

+#### Defining conditions based on the result of the API integration

 {: .important}
 It's recommended that you take advantage of the ability to define conditions based on the *result* of the API integration.